Ethiopia's war endangers ancient relics | DW | 10.03.2022

 While the international airport in the capital Addis Ababa has strict controls, it is a different situation at many of Ethiopia's border checkpoints and "people could get away with various things," government official Sileshi admitted.

-The conflict also makes it to know which religious and cultural artifacts might be missing.
+The conflict also makes it to keep track of religious and cultural artifacts.

 Prominent Ethiopian heritage analyst Henok Seyoum told DW that he had personally witnessed damaged cultural sites in the nation's north.